neurodata/blog.neurodata.io/_posts/2018-10-04-categories-of-testing.md

 Thus, two-sample tests are special cases of independence tests, which are composite/composite tests.

-Moreover, two-sample tests can also be written as simple goodness-of-fit tests, which is readily apparently.
+Moreover, two-sample tests can also be written as simple goodness-of-fit tests, which is readily apparently, as described below.
 Thus, simple goodness-of-fit tests are also independence tests.

 #### Goodness-of-Fit Testing